syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 The `Crop` method in the image editor control crops the image based on the `ImageCropType`.
 It allows users to enable or disable the cropping region displayed over the image, making it easier to visually choose the area for cropping.

-    * ImageCropType - Specifies the selection type for cropping the image.
+    * ImageCropType - Specify the selection type for cropping the image.

 * The following code shows cropping the image to any desired size.